 - From an accounting standpoint, it’s very limited.

 - Doesn’t have an auto-refresh feature.
 When users apply a new file to a base, the app doesn’t always auto-refresh.

 GitHub is an online Git repository history service that provides resource code management (RCM).
 Aside from those features and capabilities, the interface does have its range of attributes and features.

 Even when Git is strictly a command-line quick fix, GitHub offers a computer and web-based user interface, as well as smartphone compatibility.
-In addition, users on GitHub have access to a wide range of networking tools, including various software, error monitoring, online project resources, and task management.
+Also, users on GitHub have access to a wide range of networking tools, including various software, error monitoring, online project resources, and task management.

 - Project management on GitHub is very straightforward; it has a pretty simple user interface.

 - Personal developers can build unrestricted, public repositories for free and unlimited personal repositories for $7 a month.
 The cost for teams is $9–21 per user per month.

 - Students get freebies as well as a slew of other benefits, totaling hundreds of dollars in benefits.